1 dead after single-car crash in Pawnee County

 Pawnee County, Kan.
-(KSNW) – 1 person is dead after a single-car crash in Pawnee County.
+(KSNW) – One person is dead after a single-car crash in Pawnee County.

-It happened yesterday just before 7 p.m. about 13 miles south of Rush Center on U183.
+It happened Saturday just before 7 p.m. about 13 miles south of Rush Center on U.S. 183.

 A car traveling southbound went left of center and went off the roadway into a ditch.
 The car managed to get back onto the roadway but went into another ditch.
 As it entered the second ditch, the car rolled several times.